tytydraco/yessleep/out/HELP_WANTED_nine_rules_for_housesitting_in_the_netherworld.md

 “Because you—”

-“—talk to much,” we finished at the same time.
+“—talk too much,” we finished at the same time.
 “Jinx,” she added lightly, strapping on the mask.
 “How do I look, Mr. Magpie?”

 Looks were irrelevant; the point of the mask was compliance with rule 4.
 Elena blew a raspberry when I told her this, and instead of following me up to the sitter’s quarters, she insisted on touring the mansion first.
 I had no choice but to follow—otherwise she’d have opened doors without knocking (rule 2).